richjyoung/vscode-modern-vhdl/README.md

 ### Bracket Shortcuts

-Enable via `"vhdl.enableStutterBrackets": true`. **Note:** These replacements are compatible with `"editor.autoClosingBrackets": true`, so long as the corresponding close bracket shortcut is also used.
+Enable via `"vhdl.enableStutterBrackets": true`. **Note:** These replacements are compatible with `"editor.autoClosingBrackets": true`, so long as the corresponding close bracket shortcut is also used as this will overwrite the incorrect suggestion.

 | Shortcut | Replacement |
 |:--------:|:-----------:|